Oshadhie/Oshadhie/README.md

 - 🤝 I’m Undergraduate at *SLIIT*

-- 💬 Ask me about *Web development*
+- 💬 Ask me about *Web & Mobile Development*

 - 📫 How to reach me *oshadhiindudunu@gmail.com*